 Voluntary benefits, such as student loan repayment, are attractive to employees because of the significant savings they can lead to.
 With a refinancing option, employees have the potential to save thousands of dollars over time.

-With student loan debt creeping higher and higher, employers have recognized a crucial need to provide employees with options to help them manage and pay down their debt.
+With student loan debt creeping higher and higher, employers have recognized the crucial need to provide employees with options to help them manage and pay down their debt.
 Given that options like refinancing come at minimal cost when compared to other sought-after benefits, this benefit will likely become more popular.
 In the future, we can expect more employers to expand the availability of student loan repayment programs.

 Financial stress can also impact an employee’s overall health, which could lead to depression, anxiety, migraines, and other complications.